 A bench is always durable!
 It is ideal for beginners to understand form and functionality if they have less mobility.
 And for the heavy lifters, needed as a staple to improve lifts such as strict bench press.
 Pairing the bench with the squat rack and barbell hits one of the “Big 4” and provides enough room to complete a bench successfully!
 Moving on to some WEIGHTS!

-It may seem pretty obvious that you will need weighted plates at this point I know… but lets touch on why they are important!
+It may seem pretty obvious that you will need weighted plates at this point I know… but let’s touch on why they are important!
 Weighted plates come in come in different sizes of weight, but almost always have the same size to adjust to a bar they are paired with.
-The standard Olympic bar fits to Olympic discs and are a standard size across the fitness industry.
-They are always 2 inches in diameter centre hole, and fit all commercial bars and most plate loaded gym equipment.
-The “Standard” discs generally considered for most home gyms only have a diameter of 1-inch centre hole and will not fit most gym equipment you see.
+The standard Olympic bar fits Olympic discs and is a standard size across the fitness industry.
+They are always 2 inches in the diameter center hole and fit all commercial bars and most plates loaded gym equipment.
+The “Standard” discs generally considered for most home gyms only have a diameter of 1-inch center hole and will not fit most gym equipment you see.

 Olympic plates are more ideal for a few reasons.
 They become much more stable on a bar and are more versatile with the number of exercises you can conduct.
 Olympic weight lifting bars are built ot hold a greater total weight on a 7ft bar rather than a 5-6ft bar.
 Along with that there are differences in plate styles ranging from Fractional Plates, Competition Bumper Plates, Rubber Weight Plates, and Power Lifting Plates.
 Make sure you look into the differences between making a purchase.
 But plates are not all you will need…